Quickscribe Services Ltd.

 under the BC Societies Act

 In its recent decision, Farrish v.
 Delta Hospice Society, 2021 BCSC 1374, the Supreme Court of British Columbia granted discretionary relief to hold an "electronic meeting," as defined by the BC Societies Act, to consider a special resolution as to the conduct of the next annual general meeting (AGM) only.
 The court considered whether the bylaws of the Delta Hospice Society (the Society) allows for the Society's board of directors (the Board) to call electronic meetings.
 The court concluded that they do not, principally on the basis that the bylaws, when properly interpreted, denote a physical location, physical attendance, and call for voting by a "show of hands."
 Further, the bylaws do not presently authorize electronic voting nor do they set out the procedures for carrying out such voting as contemplated by sections 84(5) and 84(6) of the Societies Act.
 This decision is significant as it provides an interpretive framework for societies, and to some extent corporations – given analogous provisions under the Business Corporations Act (the BCBCA) (s.
 174) – in respect to electronic participation in general meetings and the right to vote electronically.
-Read the full article by Sunny Garcha with Borden Ladner Gervais S.E.N.C.R.L., S.R.L.
+Read the full article by Sunny Garcha with Borden Ladner Gervais.

 Canada Emergency Wage Subsidy: TPM-17 and